 15. Reduce ISO to 3200

 You want to use the lowest ISO possible while keeping Shutter Speed below 30 secs.
 The brightness of the Milky Way in the test shot should tell you how low you can actually go.
-3200 works best in most situations.
-If the sky is particularly dark and you have a very wide aperture lens, use ISO 1600 if possible.
-If you’re using a slow lens you will need to use ISO 6400 or 12800.
+3200 works good, but you might have to use ISO 6400.
 High ISO produces noise, which looks like the photo is made of grains of sand.

 16. Set Shutter Speed to 25 seconds

-You actually want the shortest possible Shutter Speed to reduce star trailing, but 25 sec is a good general gideline.
-Use 20 or 15 seconds if conditions permit.
+You actually want the shortest possible Shutter Speed to reduce star trailing, but 25 sec is a good general guideline.
+Use 20 or 15 seconds if the sky is black enough and the Milky Way is bright.
 You can always increase ISO to 6400 to allow for a shorter Shutter Speed if you don’t mind the extra noise.
 If you like rules, the “500 rule” gives you the slowest Shutter Speed you can can use before the stars begin to noticeably trail.
 The “500 Rule” is:

 500/lens focal length = maximum shutter speed